storj-archived/blog/content/post/engineering/integrating-decentralized-cloud-storage-with-duplicati.md

 With Tardigrade, the user has multiple ways to get access:

 1. The user can provide a so-called "access grant".
 That grant already includes all the information necessary to connect to the Storj-network.
 It contains the Satellite to use, the API key for the project, the encryption passphrase, and possibly some restrictions to only have access to specific buckets and/or prefixes.
-2. The second way is by providing that information manually—so the user might want to enter a Satellite address, an API key, and the encryption passphrase on his own.
+2. The second way is by providing that information manually—so the user might want to enter a Satellite address, an API key, and the encryption passphrase on their own.
 For convenience, the user can select from available Tardigrade-Satellites or enter a Satellite address manually.

 Besides the rough connection settings, the user has to provide a bucket name to use and may optionally provide a "folder" within the bucket where a specific backup will reside.
 Technically this will convert into a prefix.